This post outlines how to watch IPTV on Roku.

 8. Peacock Premium Plus

-NBCUniversal’s streaming service provides live NBC content in major markets along with exclusive sports coverage including Premier League soccer and Olympic content.
+NBCUniversal’s streaming service provides live NBC content in major markets along with exclusive sports coverage, including Premier League soccer and Olympic content.

 Key features: